rossfromwork/nr-synthetic-APMagentcheck/README.md

 You can then set Threshold to be whatever you want, obviously anything more than 0.
 It really depends on how many APM Agents you already have.

 # Things to improve
 - Alerting NRQL to compare as a % of overall APM agents deployed and alert on that.
 Rather than a specific agent count.
+- Current advised Alert thresholds and data agg windows aren't necassarily accurate.
+Need more testing to clarify.